COVID: Review the latest FCDO Travel Advice before travelling to or from Algeria

-You may think that Algeria is just a small country in the far North of Africa, but it is actually one of the most visited countries in the world.
-Algeria offers a variety of beautiful landscapes and amazing beaches which have been attracting tourists from all over the globe for years.
+Algeria may appear as a small country in the far North of Africa, but it holds a captivating charm that makes it one of the world's most sought-after destinations.
+Its breathtaking landscapes and pristine beaches have been luring tourists from across the globe for years.

 Up to date information for vaccinations before you travel to Algeria are available from the NHS Fit for Travel website.